-Cognitive and intellectual skills:
+Cognitive and Intellectual skills

-- 1. Critically analyse relevant theoretical frameworks and concepts and critically apply these to the practice of health and care in a variety of contexts - 2.
-Establish and maintain trust and confidence of service users, carers and the public - 3.
-Respect difference and diversity and demonstrate anti oppressive and inclusive practice - 4.
-Locate and evaluate evidence and research and apply to practice and decision making in health and social care
+1. Critically analyse relevant theoretical frameworks and concepts and critically apply these to the practice of health and social care in a variety of contexts FDHS2205 FDHS2204 Foundation Degree 2.
+Establish and maintain trust and confidence of service users, carers and the public FDHS1205 Foundation Degree/ Certificate in Higher Education FDHS2203 Foundation Degree 3.
+Respect difference and diversity and demonstrate anti oppressive and inclusive practice FDHS1209 FDHS1211 Foundation Degree/ Certificate in Higher Education